 Disclosure: This Lisbon Baixa / Chiado district guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Baixa-Chiado is comprised of two distinct neighborhoods within Lisbon’s city centre.

 Baixa Lisbon is the flatter part of the area, closer to the water.
 Baixa means “low.”
 It’s considered the central tourist area of Lisbon.

 The Baixa neighborhood Lisbon extends from Terreiro do Paço, where the royal palace once stood, to the super central Marquis de Pombal square.

 Nowadays, Baixa Pombalina is a busy tourist hub with plenty of eateries and some important historic landmarks.
 This unique cavity between two Lisbon hills (Chiado to the west, and Alfama to the east) was created by the Great Lisbon Earthquake of 1755.

 The adjacent Chiado Lisbon neighborhood is the hilly area to the west.
 The Chiado neighborhood Lisbon is also interesting for tourists, with a few of its own little secrets.

 What to See and Do in Baixa and Chiado Lisbon